mattmaynes2/aria/reports/spec/Specification.md

 traditional home automation systems by adding true automation in the form of learning.
 Unlike traditional systems, this system observes the homeowner's interactions with devices and automatically makes decisions based on historical behaviours.
-By combining the fields of machine learning and home automation, the smart learning system will provide an end user with a simplified smart home experience.
+By combining the fields of machine learning and home automation, the our system will provide an end user with a simplified smart home experience.

 ### 2.2 Product Functions